538455/LHL_MidTermProject-Flight-Delay-Predictions/README.md

 <br/><br/>

 - **Arrival Delays by Month**
-    - Flights were most late, on average, in June.
+    - Flights were mostly late, on average, in June.
 <br/><br/>

 - **Mean and Median Lateness**